 Resin Countertops and Surface Coatings

 New technologies are enabling the development of sustainable architectural surfaces and countertops made from a composite blend of epoxies, recycled glass, and other commonly discarded post-consumer materials.
 Using this technology, surfaces and countertops can be composed of up to 90 percent recycled materials and help builders attain LEED credits for their construction products.

 Epoxy Resin for Painting

-Known as powder coatings, epoxy paint is found on many household goods like dryers, washers, stoves and similar white goods.
+Known as powder coatings, epoxy paint is found on many household goods like dryers, washers, stoves, and similar white goods.
 Typically, this type of paint is used in more commercial settings.
 With a water clean-up and tough, protective coating, epoxy paint is an excellent option for appliances.
-Likewise, cast iron, cast aluminium and cast steel are also other metals which work well with this painting application.
+Likewise, cast iron, cast aluminum, and cast steel are also other metals that work well with this painting application.

 Difference Between Epoxy Paint and Epoxy Coating

 There is an abundance of confusion today from homeowners looking to apply an epoxy coating to their garage floor.